-Asian shares mixed after tech-led decline on Wall St
+World shares turn lower after tech-led decline on Wall St

 The selling followed a broad slide for the markets on Wednesday, when the Federal Reserve indicated it was ready to raise interest rates to fight off inflation.

-On Thursday, The Institute for Supply Management reported that growth in the U.S. service industry, where most Americans work, pulled back in December after expanding at a record pace the previous two months.

 The Labor Department reported that the number of Americans applying for unemployment benefits rose last week but remained at historically low levels, suggesting that the job market remains strong.

-The agency will release its monthly jobs report on Friday.
+Much attention will be focused on the Labor Department’s monthly jobs report, due out on Friday.

-Wall Street may be bracing for a stronger-than-expected jobs report, given that payroll processor ADP’s latest monthly hiring survey, which was released Wednesday, showed that private U.S. companies hired 807,000 workers in December, or more than double the consensus forecast, according to FactSet.
 A strong jobs report could add urgency to the Federal Reserve’s efforts to tackle inflation by raising interest rates.